lasantha-kumara/text-to-morse-code-converter/README.md

+Morse code converter

-# Text to morse code converter
+Text to Morse code converter built using python.

-This program get a text from user and convert it to Morse code from built in dictionary and print it to the user.

 ## Description

+After getting user input the program convert each letter to morse code using built in morse chart.

 ### Preview